reakaleek/docs-builder/docs/syntax/applies.md

   serverless: beta
 ```

-Both are equivalent, note `all` just means we won't be rendering the version portion in the html.
+Note `all` just means we won't be rendering the version portion in the HTML.

 ## Structured model